scitran/client/Search.md

     srch.acquisitions.match.label = 'T1w';        % Part of an acquisition named T1w (T1-weighted)
     srch.files.match.type         = 'nifti';      % The file type is nifti

-Finally, you are ready to run the search
+To run the search

-    % Run the search and get information about files that match the criteria files = st.search(srch);
+    files = st.search(srch);

-The variable 'files' is a cell array of Matlab structures;  each contains the database properties of a file that matches your criterion.
+The variable 'files' is a cell array of Matlab structures;  each contains the database information of a file that matches the search criteria.
 You can retrieve one of these files with the stGet() command

-    st.get(files{1},s.token,'destination',localFileName)
+    st.get(files{1})

+You can direct the output to a particular destination using

+    st.get(files{1},'destination',localFileName)

 There are many (many, many) types of searches possible.
-We explain the general syntax and provide examples in *s_stSearches.m*.
+We explain the general syntax and provide examples in the script *s_stSearches.m*.

 ####Note
-There are several ways to humanize interactions with the files.
+There are several ways to humanize interactions with the files in the database.
 For example, in one implementation of the database we used the [Fuse filesystem](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), a particularly useful tool for writing virtual file systems.
 Historically, the method has [security issues](https://github.com/libfuse/libfuse/issues/15).